sienlonglim/job-finder/readme.md

 This project retrieves job listings from LinkedIn.
 Areas include:
 - Web scrapping
-- Pandas Dataframe wranling
+- Pandas Dataframe wrangling
-- SMTP server and MIMEText mailing

 ## Upcoming works:
-- Automate with github actions
+- Use Selenium to deal with infinite scrolling to get full number of jobs.
+- Complete MIMEText mailing

 ### 20231225 Improved joblist retriever:
 - Tried to sort jobids to identify latest, circumvent repeating jobs, but still only getting 1/10 of what is really available
-- Need to use Selenium to deal with infinite scrolling to get full number of jobs.
+- Added github workflow

 ### 20231223 MVP1:
 - First viable product for joblist scrapper done
 - Added simple logger
+- Working SMTP server
 - Auto-mailer not intergrated as there are no emails to obtain from linkedin for now